 Budget “blow” money or “adult allowances”

 Deprivation can derail even the best-intentioned budgeter.
-That’s why I advocate that you set some money aside each month to use on anything you want.
+That’s why I advocate that you set money aside each month for anything you want.

 When you are working hard to pay off debt, budgeting a specific amount of money to use on anything you want eliminates that feeling of deprivation and helps you stay on track.

-I recommend staying fairly conservative with the amount you budget for blow money.
+I recommend staying reasonably conservative with the amount you budget for blow money.
 Keep your eye on the prize of paying down your debt!

-Anywhere from $25-50 per adult per month seems to be an optimal amount that will let you have fun each month while still steadily progressing towards your financial goals.
+Anywhere from $25-50 per adult per month seems optimal to let you have fun each month while steadily progressing toward your financial goals.

 Find new places to buy your groceries

-A few years ago, I’d heard of this scratch and dent store in Vermont that had some REALLY cheap foods.
-So my sweet husband took us all for a ride to check it out.
-There were some pretty fun items there and we left with a big box of dried and canned organic things for $35.
+A few years ago, I’d heard of this scratch and dent store in Vermont with some REALLY cheap foods.
+So, my sweet husband took us all to check it out.
+There were some pretty fun items there, and we left with a big box of dried and canned organic things for $35.

-Don’t be afraid to find new places to buy gorceries and think outside the box.
+Don’t be afraid to find new places to buy groceries and think outside the box.
 Explore new neighborhoods to see what unique stores they have.

 Check out ethnic grocers in different parts of town.
 You might be surprised at the prices.